rpmuller/ePubs/WP1.md

 by Copernicus, and its success might seem to justify Plato's aesthetic bias in astronomy.
-Unfortunately, however, Kepler discovered that the planets move in ellipses, not in circles, with the sun at a focus, not at the centre; then Newton discovered that they do not move even in exact ellipses.
+Unfortunately, however, Kepler discovered that the planets move in ellipses, not in circles, with the sun at a focus, not at the center; then Newton discovered that they do not move even in exact ellipses.
 And so the geometrical simplicity sought by Plato, and apparently found by Aristarchus of Samos, proved in the end illusory.